gvwilson/thirdbit/_posts/2014/2014-03-19-empirical-software-engineering-papers.md

   When I teach scientists programming,
   I frequently cite empirical studies in software engineering to back up my claims about various tools and practices making people more productive.
-  No good, short survey of those papers exists&mdash;writing one has been on my to-do list for several years&mdash;but I hope the pointers below will be a useful substitute.
+  No good, short survey of those papers exists–writing one has been on my to-do list for several years–but
+  I hope the pointers below will be a useful substitute.
 </p>
 <p>